 1. Etosha national park: an unforgettable safari ❤❤❤

-Our safari in Etosha Park is our favorite part of our trip in Namibia.
+Our safari in Etosha Park is the highlight of our trip to Namibia.
 It is one of the largest reserves in Africa that you can explore in 4×4 with a guide or in total autonomy.
 We keep images full of head of our first safari.

 In the dry season, from May to September, the concentration of animals is impressive.
 We didn’t expect to see so many!